November 20, 2014

-As we near the end of fall weather, I wanted to take this opportunity to remind all of us of procedures regarding school closings and delays.
+As this week’s weather reminded us, winter is near, or perhaps here early.
+The purpose of this communication is to remind all of us of procedures regarding school closings and delays.

 Two-hour delays are the most commonly used delay option because the State of Indiana requires a minimum number of days and a minimum number of minutes per day.
 A 2-hour delay complies with Indiana’s emergency situation daily minimum minute requirement.